-The MTSU Home & Community-Based Early Intervention (HCBEI) Program provides early intervention (sometimes called developmental therapy) to children from birth to three who have been diagnosed with a developmental delay or disability and qualify for services.
-We are an Early Intervention Resource Agency with the Tennessee Early Intervention System (TEIS) serving 15 counties in the South Central District of the state including Perry, Wayne, Hickman, Lewis, Lawrence, Williamson, Maury, Giles, Marshall, Rutherford, Bedford, Lincoln, Coffee, Moore, and Franklin counties.
-Developmental therapy is provided at no cost to families of children who qualify for TEIS.
+The MTSU Home & Community-Based Early Intervention (HCBEI) Program provides Early Intervention (sometimes called Developmental Therapy) to children from birth to three who have been diagnosed with a developmental delay or disability and qualify for services under the Individuals with Disabilities Education Act (IDEA).
+We are an Early Intervention Resource Agency with the Tennessee Early Intervention System (TEIS) and Developmental Therapy is provided at no cost to children and families who qualify for TEIS.

 The foundation of the MTSU HCBEI Program is the principles and practices identified by the Workgroup on Principles and Practices in Natural Environments (November, 2007).
-We are guided by the Individualized Family Service Plan (IFSP) and focus on the resources, priorities, and concerns of families.
-Each visit is designed to focus on the individual family and provides opportunities for the early interventionist and family to work together to support the child's development.
+We are guided by the Individualized Family Service Plan (IFSP) and child’s natural environments and routines.
+We focus on the resources, priorities, and concerns a family has expressed about their child.
+Each visit is individualized based on the needs of the specific child and family and provides opportunities for the Early Interventionist and family to work together to support the child's development.

 Who We Are